Switzerland national under-21 football team

 The Switzerland national under-21 football team is the national under-21 football team of Switzerland and is controlled by the Swiss Football Association.
-The team competes in the UEFA European Under-21 Football Championship, held every two years.
+The team competes in the UEFA European Under-21 Championship, which is held every two years.

 UEFA U-23 championship record

 Since the under-21 competition rules insist that players must be 21 or under at the start of a two-year competition, technically it is an U-23 competition.
 For this reason, Switzerland's record in the preceding U-23 competitions is also shown.